 NAME AGE POSITION

-Joseph R. Tomkinson 64 Chairman of the Board and Chief Executive Officer
+Joseph R. Tomkinson 65 Chairman of the Board and Chief Executive Officer

-William S. Ashmore 62 President and Director
+William S. Ashmore 63 President and Director

-James Walsh 62 Director
+James Walsh 63 Director

+E I DE'I' 65 D'

-Frank P. Filipps 64 Director
+Frank P. Filipps 65 Director

-Stephan R. Peers 59 Director
+Stephan R. Peers 60 Director

+otephan R. Feers 00 Director

-Leigh J. Abrams 69 Director
+Leigh J. Abrams 70 Director

 Joseph R. Tomkinson has been Chairman of the Board since April 1998 and Chief Executive Officer and a Director of the Company since its formation in August 1995.
 Mr. Tomkinson was also an officer and director of a real estate investment trust investing in commercial mortgage assets and a specialty finance company until its sale.
-Mr. Tomkinson brings over 35 years of combined experience in real estate, real estate financing and mortgage banking.
+Mr. Tomkinson brings over 35 years of combined experience in real estate financing and mortgage banking.
 The Company believes that Mr. Tomkinson's financial and business expertise, including his past senior executive positions and operating experience with real estate and finance companies, give him the qualifications and skills to serve as a director.